Anomalous Localization and Mobility Edges in Non-Hermitian Quasicrystals with Disordered Imaginary Gauge Fields: Appendix

-For a finite system size, the spatial average of the imaginary gauge field, $\overline{h}=(1/N)\sum_{j=1}^N h_i$ generally deviates from zero for a given disorder realization.
-A nonzero $\overline{h}$ introduces a residual non-Hermiticity under PBCs and thus yields finite imaginary parts in the PBC spectrum in the ENHSE regime.
-Consequently, the apparent spectral reality at finite $N$ can be affected by $\overline{h}$.
+For finite $N$, $\overline{h}_{\mathcal{R}}$ generally deviates from zero.
+In the ENHSE regime, this nonzero $\overline{h}_{\mathcal{R}}$ introduces a residual non-Hermiticity under PBCs and therefore gives rise to finite imaginary parts in the PBC spectrum.
+Consequently, the spectral complexification observed at finite $N$ originates from this finite-size effect.